and-kal/second-brain/content/tech/SQLDeepCloning.md

 5
 ```

-...which is a problem, because you are effectively breaking your foreign key relations from the `YourItemsDetails`' `RefID` column to the `YourItems`' `ID` column.
+...which is not good, because you are effectively breaking your foreign key relations from the `YourItemsDetails`' `RefID` column to the `YourItems`' `ID` column.
 The same problem would arise, if `YourItems` was not empty when you ran your `INSERT` command, because `YourItems`' `ID`s will auto-increment starting at the current index.
 The references from `RefID`s will again be broken.

 What we need is a command that takes into account the current index of your `YourItems` table and set the `RefID` in `YourItems` accordingly.
 That's not quite straightforward